Amyotrophic lateral sclerosis, or ALS, is a disease of the nerve cells in the brain and spinal cord that control voluntary muscle movement.

 Tests that may be done include:

 There is no known cure for ALS.
-A medicine called riluzole helps slow down the symptoms and lets you live longer.
+A medicine called riluzole helps slow down the symptoms and helps people live slightly longer.

 Treatments to control other symptoms include:

 - Baclofen or diazepam for spasticity that interferes with daily activities